 The study published in the journal Proceedings of the National Academy of Sciences of the United States of America on October 6, 2020, could lead to future applications in power electronics used in a wide variety of machines from cars and electrical appliances to smart grids; highly efficient light emitting diodes (LEDs); optical devices; and quantum sensing, which enhances and improves what sensors can currently do.

-The corresponding authors of this study are NTU President Professor Subra Suresh, MIT Professor Ju Li and MIT Principal Research Scientist Ming Dao.
-The list of authors includes Zhe Shi, graduate student at MIT, and Evgenii Tsymbalov and Professor Alexander Shapeev at Skoltech.
+The corresponding authors of this study are NTU President Professor Subra Suresh, MIT Professor Ju Li, and MIT Principal Research Scientist Ming Dao.
+The list of authors includes Zhe Shi, a graduate student at MIT, and Evgenii Tsymbalov and Professor Alexander Shapeev at Skoltech.

 This finding follows an experimental discovery by an NTU-Hong Kong-MIT team of scientists led by Professor Suresh, who reported in a 2018 paper published in Science that diamond nano-needles – each about a thousand times thinner than a strand of human hair – can be bent and stretched substantially, so that they snap back without being damaged when the strain is released.